 - Get a medical evaluation from your primary care physician.

 - Speak to an experienced workers' compensation attorney who can help you pursue a claim.

 Workers' compensation claims are far too complex to handle on your own.
 The paperwork involved can often be confusing, especially for those filing it out for the first time.
 In addition, the insurance companies responsible for issuing workers' compensation benefits are more concerned about saving money than ensuring that injured workers are compensated for their losses.
 Any errors in your claim can result in your benefits being delayed or denied.

 The legal team at Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law has more than 80 years of experience representing injured workers and helping them get the benefits they deserve.
-We have law offices conveniently located throughout the five boroughs of NYC and across New York State.
+We have law offices conveniently located throughout NYC and across New York State.
 Contact us online to get started on your claim.